rancher/giddyup/README.md

  * Wait for service to have the desired scale.
  * Get the scale of the service
  * Get Managed-IP of the container (/self/container/primary_ip)
+ * Serve as a simple entrypoint

 ## Versions

-Giddyup >= v0.6.0 requires Rancher Server versions >=v0.56.1
+ * Giddyup >= v0.6.0 requires Rancher Server versions >=v0.56.1
-Giddyup versions < v0.6.0 should continue working.
+ * Giddyup versions < v0.6.0 should continue working.

 ## Examples